SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 ## Two working versions

-Although the Wagner implementation was the primary mission, with all three fixes above — the index bug, the floating-point accumulation order, the clamp — resulted in two working versions of COMETS: original and Wagner variant — both fully functional and totally order independent.
+The Wagner implementation was the primary mission, but the fixes above — the index bug, the refresh sorting, the clamp, the floating-point accumulation order — applied equally to the original uptake logic.
+So I ended up with two working versions of COMETS: original and Wagner variant, both fully functional and completely order-independent.

 ---